Interested in celebrating Holi in India? Or maybe you’re just wondering what it is. Let me help you figure it out!

 Or so I’m told.
 In one of my more face palm moments, after being underwhelmed by the first temple we visited, I opted to stay outside for the party that was happening on the street.
 Ugh.

 Boy do I regret that.
-In fact, I regret it so much that I fully intend on taking a Pack and Go trip just for this temple during Holi – 2022 or 2023.
-I had every intention of doing it in 2021 but COVID was still hanging over the world like a black cloud.
+In fact, I regret it so much that I fully intend on taking a Pack and Go trip just for this temple during Holi.
+I had every intention of doing it again in 2021, but COVID was still hanging over the world like a black cloud.

 Make sure you arrive early enough because while the party will continue outside for a while longer, inside the temple, the celebration starts at 9:00 AM and ends at 1:30 PM.